tuto portefeuille en cuir

 Length: 12 cm (closed) and 24 cm (open)

-• By hand with saddle stitch
+• Hand-stitched with saddle stitch

-• By hand with simplified (hole) stitching
+• Hand-stitched with simplified (pre-punched) stitching

-• To the industrial machine
+• With an industrial machine

 To make this wallet, it is recommended to choose a leather that is both semi-soft and semi-firm, or a firm leather.
 There are two main types of tanning: vegetable and mineral.